dtischler95/peptideTransformer/README.md

 ### To-Do
 - [ ] Do I need any special metric for rising the masking percentage of the data collator?
 - [ ] Figure out learning curve metrics!
+- [ ] FIX PATH IN MAIN.
+IT SHOULD ALWAYS SET WORKING PATH TO SRC PATH

 ### Brainstorming TODO
 - Binary